 1. OEDIPAL NARRATIVES

 These stories are all about allowing for the daughter to achieve independence from her mother.
 These stories tend to focus on the daughters’ strength.
 The best stories in this category allow both mothers and daughters to be strong.
-The very best, for older readers, include what John Truby calls a ‘double reversal’, in which both mother and daughter go through a character arc.
+Both mother and daughter go through a character arc.
 That’s why I loved the film Lady Bird so much.

 - Prairie Songs (1985) by Pam Conrad